KILTprotocol/docs/docs/Reuesting-terms-and-requesting-attestation.md

 Once the terms have been agreed, the claimer must accept the conditions in order to move into the request for attestation.
 The claimer needs to submit a complete claim using the following process:

 *   If the claimer agrees to the terms the claimer signs the `IRequestForAttestation` object.
-*   If the attester sent a quote as part of the agreement, the claimer must also sign and agree to the attester signed quote &lt;IQuoteAttesterSigned>.
+*   If the attester sent a quote as part of the agreement, the claimer must also sign and agree to the attester signed quote `IQuoteAttesterSigned`.

 The claimer uses the SDK to create a request for attestation.
 This request must have a claim matching the specified CType.
 It may have a legitimation, quote, delegation or prerequisite claim.